Austria

 1938-1939 transitional hybrid type plates.

 After Austria was annected by Germany in March 1938, the Austrian license plate system was at first retained.
 Plates issued before by Austrian authorities remained valid.
 Newly issued plates were in the Austrian system, but made according to German rules: The owner had to provide them, either embossed or painted, and the authority only stamped them.
 These plates had to be white on black, but could be in either Austrian or German layout.
-The pictured plates are in German style.
+The pictured plates are in German style, but the Tirol plate kept the Austrian tradition of a 1000s divider.

-In May 1939, all Austrian plates were exchanged for white plates in the German system.
+In May 1939 white plates in the German system were introduced.

 1939-1945 series pair.
 During that time, Austria was a part of Germany and used plates from the pre-1945 German system.
 W = Vienna (Wien).